cgsdev0/godotcon-2025-slides/slides.md

 # what's next

+follow me on twitch to find out (jk)
 - physics objects
 - more integrations with twitch chat / redeems
 - doing more with hand tracking